harjoitukset/introduction-to-github/.github/steps/3-open-a-pull-request.md

 ### :keyboard: Activity: Create a pull request

-You may have noticed after your commit that a message displayed indicating your recent push to your branch and providing a button that says **Compare & pull request**.
+You may have noticed in GitHub after your commit that a message displayed indicating your recent push to your branch and providing a button that says **Compare & pull request**.

 ![screenshot of message and button](https://github.com/user-attachments/assets/47b82c6e-d45b-4854-b8b4-1cb2c33af05f)